ibm-cloud-docs/vpc/fs_snapshots_troubleshooting.md

 {: troubleshoot}
 {: support}

+File share creation from a snapshot with customer-managed encryption can fail due to encryption key issues.
+Try creating the share again without or with a different encryption key.
+{: shortdesc}

 You initiated the creation of a share from a snapshot.
 However, the new share did not move to the `stable` state because the initialization failed.
 {: tsSymptoms}

 A possible reason for such a failure is a problem with the encryption key of either the source share or the new share.